EncodingActs/CR_motion/README.md

 * [**F. M. Seydou**](https://ch.linkedin.com/in/fadel-mamar-seydou-460a43197s), A. Fornaroli and R. Mocan contributed their implementation of supervised methodologies, including DTW-, RBF- and model averaging approaches.
 * [**D. Cian**](https://gitlab.com/davidcian) J. Quiroz and A. Aboueloul contributed various methods to inspect the quality of classification and clustering.

-## Suggested citation:
+### Suggested citation:

 > Hou, Yumeng, Fadel Seydou, and David Cian.
 "Articulate similarity: a visual search framework for embodied knowledge in a Confucian rites video archive."
 16th International Digital Curation Conference (IDCC21).
+2021.

-2021. or
+or

 > Hou, Yumeng, Fadel Mamar Seydou, and Sarah Kenderdine.
 "Unlocking a multimodal archive of Southern Chinese martial arts through embodied cues."
 Journal of Documentation (2023).

+BibTeX
 > @article{hou2023unlocking,
   title={Unlocking a multimodal archive of Southern Chinese martial arts through embodied cues}, author={Hou, Yumeng and Seydou, Fadel Mamar and Kenderdine, Sarah},